 The Hawkeyes collected eight wins in 2013, including a 5-3 Big Ten record to tie for second in the Legends Division.
 Iowa earned a spot in the 2014 Outback Bowl behind a defense that ranked among the national leaders in total defense (sixth), first downs allowed (seventh) pass defense (ninth), scoring defense (ninth), pass efficiency defense (17th) and rushing defense (19th).

 Cornerback B.J.
-Lowery, a first team selection, was one of eight Hawkeye defensive players to earn All-Big Ten recognition in 2013, while King was named to several All-Freshman honor teams as a true freshman.
+Lowery, a first team selection, was one of eight Hawkeye defensive players to earn All-Big Ten recognition in 2013, while King was named to several All-Freshman honor teams in his first college season.

-Following the 2012 season, Hyde was named the recipient of the Tatum-Woodson Defensive Back of the Year in the Big Ten Conference, earning first-team All-Big Ten honors.
-Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had seven very productive seasons in the NFL with Green Bay and Buffalo.
+Following the 2012 season, Micah Hyde was named the recipient of the Tatum-Woodson Defensive Back of the Year in the Big Ten Conference, earning first-team All-Big Ten honors.
+Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had eight very productive seasons in the NFL with Green Bay and Buffalo.

 Iowa’s secondary in 2011 was led by senior Shaun Prater, who earned first-team All-Big Ten honors for the second straight season, while Hyde earned second team honors.
-Over the past 11 seasons, Iowa ranks among the national leaders with 181 interceptions.
 Prater was selected by Cincinnati in the fifth round of the 2012 NFL Draft, while Jordan Bernstine was selected by Washington in the seventh round.

 The defensive secondary played a key role in Iowa’s success in 2010.
 Iowa was second in the Big Ten in pass efficiency defense (115.1) and interceptions (19).
 Iowa tied for 11th in the nation in interceptions, returning four thefts for touchdowns.
 Prater and safety Tyler Sash were both named first-team All-Big Ten, while Brett Greenwood earned second team honors and Hyde was honorable mention.